 Heads of Laboratories

-Dr. de Lange's lab studies telomeres, protective elements at the ends of our chromosomes that are critical for the stability and maintenance of the genetic information.
-Deficiency in telomere function can cause genomic alterations in cancer and the gradual loss of telomeres contributes to aging of human cells.
+Dr. de Lange's lab studies telomeres, protective elements at the ends of chromosomes critical for the stability and maintenance of the genetic information.
+Deficiency in telomere function can cause genomic alterations found in cancer, and the gradual loss of telomeres contributes to aging of human cells.
 Dr. de Lange seeks to understand how telomere protection is established and what happens when telomere function is lost during the early stages of tumor formation.

-Dr. de Lange’s lab focuses on mammalian telomeres, which are made up of long arrays of double-stranded TTAGGG repeats that end in a single-stranded overhang.
-The telomeric repeats wither away in a shortening process that is associated with DNA replication and cell proliferation.
-Telomerase, the reverse transcriptase that adds TTAGGG repeats to chromosome ends, can counteract this attrition and stabilizes telomeres in the germ line.
-However, telomerase is absent from most human cells, and, as a result, many somatic cells eventually die due to depletion of their telomere reserve.
-Cancer cells, on the other hand, often reactivate telomerase, thereby achieving unlimited proliferative potential.
+Dr. de Lange’s lab focuses on mammalian telomeres, which are made up of long arrays of double-stranded TTAGGG repeats that end in a single-stranded 3' overhang.
+These telomeric repeats wither away in a shortening process that is associated with cell proliferation.
+Telomerase can counteract this attrition and stabilizes telomeres by adding back telomeric repeats.
+However, telomerase is absent from most human somatic cells, and, as a result, cells eventually die due to depletion of their telomere reserve.
+Cancer cells, on the other hand, usually reactivate telomerase, thereby achieving unlimited proliferative potential.
 The goal of Dr. de Lange’s research is to understand how telomeres protect chromosome ends, and what happens when telomere function is lost during the early stages of tumorigenesis before telomerase is activated.